SafiullahRattar/SafiullahRattar/README.md

 ### What I've been up to

 - [Parhako](https://parhako.com) Built an EdTech platform with 1,300+ users and an ETL pipeline that processed 10,000+ exam questions from scanned textbooks.
-- Working on a course scheduling system using constraint-satisfaction algorithms for my capstone.

 ### Links